 You get decent shade underneath the canopy and excellent protection from the sun rays (UPF 50+).

 The canopy is water-resistant... a few raindrops will keep you dry but not a downpour.
 The material is of great quality and durable.
 The corners are reinforced to prevent the poles from damaging the fabric.

 The Neso tent is not cheap.
-But for families spending a lot of time at the beach, it’s worth the purchase.
+But for families spending a lot of time at the beach and having to carry a lot of stuff, it’s worth the purchase.